superhoridev/AdGuard-Scam-Hosting-List/README.md

 # AdGuard Scam Hosts

+## Why?
+Im doing this to get rid of scam hosts that appear one day and disappear over the night without notice, i just want to get these hosts onto the blacklist and try to reduce the amount of people getting scammed by these people

+## How do i add mine?
 - You can request Game/VPS/Web Hosts to be added onto the list by creating an issue with the evidence of them being scammers